 For these reasons, Turkish genetical structure is most similar to South Europeans like Greek and South Italians, but Turkish people also have varying degrees of Central Asian DNA added to the mix.

-It is estimated that Turks carry 15% of Central Asian DNA, but this percentage can be more because Central Asian Turkic people are also known to have European DNA, but there is limited genetic data on Central Asian countries.
+It is estimated that Turks carry 15% of Central Asian DNA.
+Central Asian heritage is believed to be higher because Central Asian Turkic people are also known to have European DNA.
+(Yet, there is limited genetic data on Central Asian countries.)
 Source Source 2

 The Turkish language is a Turkic Language and has common ancestry with many Turkic Countries.

-It is also theorized that Turkish shares common roots with Korean, Mongolian, Japanese, Finnish, and Hungarian.
+It is also theorized that the Turkish language shares common roots with Korean, Mongolian, Japanese, Finnish, and Hungarian.

 If you want to know more, you can also read my article about Turkish Language origin.